astronomer/astro-docs/enterprise/next/02_develop/02_customize-image.md

 ### Prerequisites

 - The Astronomer CLI
-- An intialized Astronomer Airflow project and corresponding directory
+- An initialized Astronomer Airflow project and corresponding directory
 - An [SSH Key](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to your Private GitHub repo

 If you haven't initialized an Airflow Project on Astronomer (by running `$ astro dev init`), reference our [CLI Quickstart Guide](/docs/enterprise/stable/develop/cli-quickstart/).